Sof-AI/fanfiction_project/README.md

 - v9: CS major is found to be of use–python, pandas, and APIs are explored
   - Version 9.1: eventual website skeleton & structure, SQL database investigated & discarded
   - Version 9.2: first attempt at data collection & processing
-  - Version 9.3: focus on data collection, prep, and cleaning; cleaning all old data & creating intake system for new data stream
+  - [CURRENT] Version 9.3: focus on data collection, prep, and cleaning; cleaning all old data & creating intake system for new data stream
-    - Eventual goal of